nemo.foo

 The plugin has access to complete game state.
 The external application can click anywhere on screen.
 The only thing making this a voice control tool instead of a bot is that a human provides the intent.

-This is the core insight: the plugin API that enables quest helpers and ground markers also exposes everything automation needs.
+Swap out voice recognition for a decision loop, and you have a bot.
+The structural pieces are identical.
 The hard part of botting, understanding what’s happening in the game, is already solved by the same infrastructure that makes RuneLite useful.

-Why This Matters
+Why Detection Can’t Fix This

 When people talk about botting, the instinct is “detect better” or “ban harder.”
 But detection has structural limits.